 While universally designed assessments provide for participation of the widest range of students, many students require accommodations in order to participate in the regular assessment.
 Clearly, the intent of providing accommodations for students is to make certain that students are not unfairly disadvantaged during testing and that the accommodations used during instruction, if appropriate, are made available as students take the test.
 The literature related to assessment accommodations is still evolving and often focuses on state policies regulating accommodations rather than on providing empirical data that supports the reliability and validity of the use of accommodations.
 On a yearly basis, the Pennsylvania Department of Education examines accommodations policies and current research to ensure that valid, acceptable accommodations are available for students.
-Three accommodations manuals for Pennsylvania assessments titled Accommodations Guidelines for Students with IEPs and Students with 504 Plans, Accommodations Guidelines for Students without IEPs and 504 Plans, and Accommodations Guidelines for English Language Learners were developed for use with the Keystone Exams.
-The manuals can be accessed by going to www.pdesas.org/Assessment/Keystone and selecting the corresponding document under the Test Accommodations section.
+Three accommodations manuals for Pennsylvania assessments titled Accommodations Guidelines for Students with IEPs and Students with 504 Plans, Accommodations Guidelines for Students without IEPs and 504 Plans, and Accommodations Guidelines for English Learners were developed for use with the Keystone Exams.
+The PDE guideline manuals can be accessed by going to www.education.pa.gov.